With SSD drives (solid state drives), the data recovery industry needed to adapt and new tools were created.

 Data recovery from SSD drives is very complex, requiring a different set of knowledge as the data is now stored in memory chips, instead of a magnetic disk.

-While the SSD drives are very durable due to not having any moving parts, these drives bring their own challenges when it comes to recovering data.
+While SSD drives are very durable due to not having any moving parts, these drives bring their own challenges when it comes to recovering data.
 Most drives are encrypted by the controller on the chip level, thus preventing chip-off recovery.

-Failure can occur in many ways, in some cases the controller fails or “locks up” and specialized equipment is needed to access the drive in techno-mode.
+Failure can occur in many ways, in some cases, the controller fails or “locks up” and specialized equipment is needed to access the drive in techno-mode.